About the Parks

 Conceptualisation and Design

-The idea of the Amazon Flooded Forest was developed – a place that would give visitors a breathtaking view of the underwater forest and its wildlife inhabitants.
-As a result of extensive research and various study trips to aquariums all over the world, the idea grew to include other iconic rivers of the world, and eventually evolved into River Safari in 2006, with the inclusion of a boat ride and greater emphasis on river eco-systems and cultures.
+The idea of the Amazon Flooded Forest was then developed – a place that would give visitors a breathtaking view of the underwater forest and its wildlife inhabitants.
+As a result of extensive research and various study trips to aquariums all over the world, the idea grew to include other iconic rivers of the world, and eventually evolved into River Safari, with the inclusion of a boat rides and greater emphasis on river eco-systems and cultures.

 The park is designed to recreate the sights and sounds of each river zone from exhibit design to the represented animal collection to help visitors learn about the cultures and wildlife, and to inspire them to contribute to conservation efforts.